ackman678/CalciumDX/README.md

 3. Select the anterior medial reference point in the image.
 Try to select the medial point just anterior to your dye labeled hemispheres (usually around lambda for superior colliculus imaging for example).
 This value will be stored in `region.orientation.value` in your data file and used later when matching normalized spatial measurements (ROI locations, directions) between hemispheres when fetching data.
 3. Observe the spatial resolution and temporal resolution values to make sure they are correct.
 If the imaging was saved with an OME tiff standard (like for Prairie 2P tiffs) these values should be automatically fetched and populated in the fields.
 For CCD recording you must manually enter the values (e.g. 2.27275 um/px for 5x obj, or 4.5455 um/px for 2.5x obj and 0.2 sec/frame).
 4. You can now adjust brightness and contrast so you can see edges of your labeled region in your image.
 5. Click 'Add' button to add each region to the image using polygon outline. (i.e outline each labeled hemisphere or brain region independently).
-Then 'left click' to add points to surrount the structure, when complete 'right click' to complete outline.
+Then 'left click' to add points to surround the structure, when complete 'right click' to complete outline.
 Repeat 'Add' button for each structure (i.e. 1 for ea hemisphere).
 6. Click 'Next'
 7. Enter names for each region ('SC.R', 'SC.L', 'V1.R', etc).
 Region 1 will be everything outside your labeled regions, this could be simply named 'craniotomy'.
 8. Click 'Next'